-We have audited the financial statements of the Memorial Medical Center, a component unit of Calhoun County, Texas, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise Memorial Medical Center's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Memorial Medical Center, a component unit of Calhoun County, Texas, as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise Memorial Medical Center's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Memorial Medical Center, as of December 31, 2022 and 2021, and the changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Memorial Medical Center, as of December 31, 2023 and 2022, and the changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.